cincibrainlab/datascience/content/post/multivariate-cross-frequency-coupling-of-individualized-alpha-component-in-fxs/index.md

 In contrast, the gedCFC method computes the phase/amplitude relationship between two defined networks which involves the totality of the activity at all channel pairs.
 But how?

+Next we will discuss [creating a channel covariance structure](https://www.cincibrainlab.com/post/generating-eeg-channel-covariance-matrices/).